devfile/api/docs/proposals/devfile/outer-loop-build-and-deploy.md

 __Note:__
 1. A common pattern will be using a global variable to define the image name (`myimage` in the example above) so that it can be easily referred to in the deploy step later.
-2. The `apply` command with the `image` component is optional.
-If the `apply` command that references an image component does not exist, then the image build will be done at the startup automatically (similar to the behaviour of the existing `kubernetes` components).
-If there is an `apply` command that references the `image` component, then the user will need to create a composite command to chain the image build apply command with the deploy command (see the deployment command section) to complete the build and deploy.

-### Example using a file Dockerfile with registry and secret for the image push:
+### Example using a Dockerfile with registry and secret for the image push:
     variables:
       myimage: myimagename
     components:
       - name: mydockerfileimage
         image:
           imageName: {{myimage}}
           dockerfile:
             buildContext: ${PROJECTS_ROOT}/build
             location: https://github.com/redhat-developer/devfile-sample/blob/master/src/Dockerfile
             args: [ "arg1", "arg2", "arg3" ]